rusith/two-factor-auth/README.md

 ## Web Two Factor Authentication

-This is a sample project to demonstrate how to implement a two factor authentication using web technologies.
+This is a sample project to demonstrate how to implement a two-factor authentication system using web technologies.

 ### High-level overview